 Australian Institute of Language is passionate about measuring successful learning outcomes for you.
 This has meant that we have had to develop robust processes to ensure the success of each learner's education goals.
 Our approach to providing you a safe, fair, and supported environment to participate in training and assessment.
-This handbook does not provide you with specific information about a course offered by the Australian Institute of Language.
-This information is provided separately, on our website: www.ail.edu.au or by contacting the Australian Institute of Language.
+This handbook provides you with some details information about courses offered by the Australian Institute of Language.
+You can find more information from our website: www.ail.edu.au or by contacting us at admin@ail.edu.au.